yegor256/blog/_posts/2017/may/2017-05-02-remote-slaves.md

 How does your
-[manager]({% pst 2017/jun/2017-06-06-gluten-free-management %}) know you're actually working, not watching TV, playing with your kids, or grooming your favorite open-source pets?
+[manager]({% pst 2017/jun/2017-06-06-gluten-free-management %}) know you're actually working, not watching TV, playing with your kids, or grooming your favorite open source pets?
 In the office, it's easier; you just sit in front of the monitor and the boss is happy.
 At home or in a coffee shop, you are guilty by default until you prove the opposite by creating new tickets, posting emojis to Slack, and sending emails with multiple CCs.